Definition and Epidemiology of Erythema Nodosum

 - EN is the most common panniculitis.

-- EN affects women more in age group between 20 and 40 years.
+- EN affects women more in the age group between 20 and 40 years.

-- Most common etiological factors associated with EN are sarcoidosis, tuberculosis and streptococcal throat infections.
+- The most common etiological factors associated with EN are sarcoidosis, tuberculosis, and streptococcal throat infections.

 - EN presents as acute bouts of nodules on shins, which are painful and red and changes color with time.